mateuskienzle/oop-python/README.md

-# Basic application in Python with OOP💻
+# Dealership developed in Python using the Object-Oriented Programming💻

-It's a project that i did using OOP in Python.
+It's an dealership application that allows the user buy or rent a car

 ## Objectives 🎯

-- Develop some console aplication starting from zero usign OOP in Python
+- Develop a console aplication starting from zero usign OOP in Python
-- Practice OOP in Python
-- Get myself closer of a real case
+- Simulate a real dealership